 Connecting GSC to a third-party tooI, like Ahrefs, Semrush, Similar.ai, or Google Sheets GSC connector, can give you more keyword data, because they use the GSC API.
 Even with tools that use or a custom implementation of the GSC API, you’ll never get 100% of the data.
 This is because the GSC API pushes out aggregated data for long-tail queries and blocks query data that may contain personal identifying information (PII).
 Robin Allenson breaks this down in a Similar.ai post on Search Console API Limits.

-But, the paid tools don't tell you that you can unlock a lot of extra data from the Search Console API—for free!
-Just connect a Data Studio report to your GSC property, configure some charts, add a few filters to segment, and you have a pretty powerful tool.
+But, these paid tools don't tell you that you can unlock a lot of extra data from the Search Console API—for free!
+Just connect a Looker (Google Data Studio) report to your GSC property (free template below), configure some charts, add a few filters to segment, and you have a pretty powerful tool.
 Momentic's largest clients see 30,000% more keyword data in Data Studio than in the Search Console UI with this approach.

 Did you expect to get 100% attributable keyword data from Google?